AgoraIO/Docs-Source/cloud-recording/develop/integration-best-practices.md

 To guarantee high availability of important scenes with a large audience, best practice is to:

-1. Monitor recording tasks with calls to the [quey](/en/cloud-recording/reference/rest-api/query) method.
+1. Monitor recording tasks with calls to the [query](/en/cloud-recording/reference/rest-api/query) method.

    If the call returns a `404` error, create a new recording task with a different UID.

 1. Use the Notification Center Service (NCS) to [Handle notifications for specific events](https://docs-beta.agora.io/en/video-calling/develop/receive-notifications#handle-notifications-for-specific-events).
-After starting the recording, if you don't receive event `13` `High availability register success` within 10 seconds, then create a new recording task with a different UID.
+After starting the recording, if you don't receive event `13` `High availability register success` within 10 seconds, create a new recording task with a different UID.

 These fault recovery methods may result in multiple recording tasks.
 You are charged separately for each task.
 For more information, see [Pricing](../reference/pricing).